node-red/node-red.github.io/docs/creating-nodes/node-js.md

 ### Logging events

-If a node needs to log something to the console, it can use one of the follow functions:
+If a node needs to log something to the console, it can use one of the following functions:

 {% highlight javascript %}
 this.log("Something happened");